fabian894/tinkteq-self-assessment/README.md

 ## Run the project
 npm run dev

-note: i have attached the API documentation on the repository.
+note: i have attached the API documentation on the repository **(file name: tinkteq-authAPI.postman_collection)**.
 Kindly open it on postman and test the endpoints created on it.

 Thank you